gbrrestoration/rrap-mds-knowledge-hub/information-system/data-store/registering-and-uploading-a-dataset.md

 ___
 ## File types and maximum file size

-The M&DS IS Data Store can store a variety of data files e.g. text files, netCDF, word documents, images etc...
+The M&DS IS Data Store can store a variety of data files e.g. text, csv, netCDF, word documents, images etc...
 Users can upload files or folders using either the AWS web console (GUI), AWS command line interface (AWS CLI) or a program like [WinSCP](../data-store/WinSCP-data-access.md).

 While the AWS CLI can handle large files (>100GB) and the AWS Console GUI can handle up to 160GB uploads, please contact the RRAP M&DS IS team if you know you will be uploading large or numerous files.
 For technical information about the storage limitations of the S3 service (which the data store is built on) you can review the AWS FAQ [here](https://aws.amazon.com/s3/faqs/#:~:text=How%20much%20data%20can%20I%20store%20in%20Amazon%20S3?){:target="\_blank"}.

 The maxium file size that can be uploaded is 5TB.

 ___
-## How do I upload dataset files?
+## Uploading dataset files

 {% include notes.html content="You will require a set of RRAP-IS AWS credentials to be able to upload data to the AWS S3 data store.
 See details on the dataset metadata page obtaining AWS credentials." %}

+Dataset files can be uploaded once the metadata record is created.
+Users can choose between using a GUI or command line.
+The AWS web console (GUI) can be used for files/folders up to 5GB in size.
+Larger files should be uploaded using WinSCP or AWS CLI.
 ___
-### Uploading data via AWS Web Console - small to medium files
+### Uploading data via AWS Web Console
-Once the metadata record is created, if you have a dataset that is not too large (<5GB) and you would like to use a GUI to upload your data, you can upload data using the AWS web console.
 Click on the *Upload data* tab.

 Request credentials by clicking the *Request Credentials* button.